olivier-marin-job/beginning-ansible/README.md

 See:
 [Ansible Inventory](images/07-ansible-inventory.png)

-## Chapter 3: Choosing Your Targets
+## Chapter 3: Inventory, Group, Group's Filter, Group's Variable, Yaml Inventory

 ### 1. Setup ip and port of an host part of an inventory